believeinlain/rust-hello-world/README.md

 See [here](https://doc.rust-lang.org/cargo/reference/manifest.html) for a detailed look at `Cargo.toml` fields for specifying package information.

 Added a debug configuration to `.vscode/launch.json` and debugging works very well inside VSCode.

+Since we have a Cargo project, use `cargo build` rather than `rustc main.rs`.
+Use `cargo build --release` to build an optimized release version.